XtramCZ/pico-ducky-display/README.md

 </div>

 # Disclaimer
-This project was originally done by @dbisu (https://github.com/dbisu/pico-ducky), not me.
+This project was originally done by [@dbisu](https://github.com/dbisu/pico-ducky), not me.
 I have only changed the code to work with a display.

 ## Quick Start Guide